Koch Chemie Micro Cut M2.02 vs. M3.02 – a detailed comparison for ambitious home users

 Koch Chemie Micro Cut M2.02 vs. M3.02 – ein detaillierter Vergleich für ambitionierte Heimanwender

-Choosing the right polish determines whether a paint job just "looks good" or whether it achieves maximum depth, clarity, and mirror shine .
-Koch Chemie offers two products, Micro Cut M2.02 and M3.02 , that appear very similar at first glance: both are so-called "micro polishes" developed for fine defects and high-quality finishes.
-However, a closer look reveals significant differences in abrasive performance, gloss level, application area, and handling .
+The choice of the right polish determines whether a paint finish merely "looks good" or whether it achieves the maximum in depth, clarity, and mirror-like gloss.
+Koch Chemie offers two products, Micro Cut M2.02 and M3.02, which at first glance appear very similar: both are "micro polishes" developed for fine defects and high-quality finishes.
+However, a closer look reveals significant differences in abrasive performance, gloss level, application area, and handling.

-For semi-professional home users who regularly maintain their vehicles and value professional results, it is important to know: When should I use the M2.02 – and when should I use the M3.02?
+For semi-professional home users who regularly maintain their vehicles and value professional results, it's important to know: When do I reach for M2.02 – and when for M3.02?

-Koch Chemie Micro Cut M2.02 – the finishing specialist
+Koch Chemie Micro Cut M2.02 – The Finish Specialist

-The M2.02 is a product designed without compromise for fineness and brilliance .
-It has a comparatively low sanding performance, but delivers a finish that is almost perfect, even on critical, dark paints.
+The M2.02 is a product uncompromisingly designed for fineness and brilliance.
+It has comparatively low abrasive performance but delivers a finish that is almost perfect even on critical, dark paints.

-• Sanding grade: approx. 2.5 (very fine, only minor defects are removed)
+• Abrasive Grade: approx. 2.5 (very fine, only light defects are removed)

-• Application: Removal of holograms, micro-scratches, very light washing scratches
+• Application Area: Removal of holograms, micro-scratches, very light wash scratches

-• Machine: ideal for eccentric polishers, but can also be used with rotary machines
+• Machine: optimal on orbital polishers, but can also be used with rotary machines

 Typical application:

-The M2.02 is typically used as the final polishing step after a stronger polish (e.g., Koch Chemie F6.01 or H9.01) has been used.
-It removes the fine marks left by coarser polishes or pads and ensures a finish that appears flawless even under direct sunlight or LED lighting.
-Anyone aiming for a show car finish can't go past the M2.02.
+M2.02 is usually used as the final polishing step after working with a stronger polish (e.g., Koch Chemie F6.01 or H9.01).
+It removes the fine traces left by coarser polishes or pads and ensures a finish that looks flawless even under direct sunlight or LED lighting.
+If you are aiming for a show car finish, M2.02 is almost indispensable.

-Unlike the M2.02, the M3.02 is not just designed for the final polish, but combines light to medium defect correction with a high shine .
+Unlike M2.02, M3.02 is not just designed for the final gloss finish, but combines light to medium defect correction with high gloss.
 This makes it ideal for users who want to achieve visible improvements with just one product.

-• Sanding grade: approx. 3.2 (slightly stronger, even medium defects can be removed)
+• Abrasive Grade: approx. 3.2 (slightly stronger, medium defects can also be removed)

-• Area of application: light to medium swirls, wash scratches, beginning oxidation
+• Application Area: light to medium swirls, wash scratches, incipient oxidation

-• Machine: also very good on eccentric, but also rotary processing
+• Machine: also very good on orbital polishers, but can also be processed rotary

-• Special feature: enables 1-step polishing – defect correction and finishing in one step
+• Special Feature: enables 1-step polishing – defect correction and finish in one step

 Typical application:

-The M3.02 is perfect for paintwork that is visibly worn but not heavily scratched.
-For example, if you want to restore an everyday vehicle that has light scratches and a dull shine from car washes and weathering, the M3.02 can remove the defects and create a rich shine in a single step.
+M3.02 is perfect for paints that are visibly worn but not heavily scratched.
+For example, if you want to detail an everyday vehicle that shows light scratches and dull gloss from car washes and weather, M3.02 can both remove defects and create a rich shine in one go.
 This saves time and product usage.

 Both polishes are very user-friendly, but differ in details: